 For a range of reason the delivery was made volunteer-based in 2020 for all cities and towns of 5000 or more people.
 This affected 70 cities and towns.
 The delivery was to concurrently be a prayer walk, praying throughout cities and towns.
 Partnership was sought with pastors’ groups in each place.
 This was achieved in over 95% of places.
 (In the others, our Tauranga team networked with individual people and churches in each place).
 Of the 1.37m homes the booklets go to, 1,080,000 were delivered by volunteers.
 It was a remarkable journey – told in more detail in the 2020 report (with even more in a blog the report links you to).
 It demonstrated that a remarkable unity already exists between churches nationally – where there is connecting relationship combined with sensible vision and strategy.

-> People could volunteer by telling us here.
+> People can volunteer for the 2021 delivery by telling us here.

 Mobilising a national delivery with no extra staffing to achieve this required a true team effort.
 Our extensive networking with pastors’ groups laid a platform.
 Our Hope Project Regional Reps did a lot of initial connecting.
 Unified hearts amongst God’s people then did the rest.
 The safety briefing system was adjusted 3 times, creating something very simple.

 Here are some links – to preserve access to these things

 The willingness of volunteers was amazing.
 Well over 4000 were involved.

 Small group/youth group discussion guides on Hope Project booklet topics